Templarian/MaterialDesign/README.md

 Submit icon suggestions through the issue tab.
 Please include examples.

-### Expression Design (.design) and SVG

-[Expression Design](http://www.microsoft.com/en-us/download/details.aspx?id=36180) is a freeware software for designing vector assets.
-All icons are also provided in SVG which can be opened by most vector editors.

-For those designing new icons please use the templates provided as a starting point.

 ### Third Party (Plugins / Extensions / etc)

 - [Third Party Guide](http://dev.materialdesignicons.com/contribute/first-party)